 Bottom line, to avoid clogs in the plumbing, your sinks and drains shouldn’t be treated like garbage cans.
 Besides coffee grounds, things like eggshells, avocado skins, grease, and oils don’t belong in the sink because they can create significant plumbing problems.

-If the deed is already done, and you need a drain cleaning repair, call an experienced plumber.
+If the deed is already done, and you need a drain cleaning repair, call a trusted plumbing company near you.
 Because there’s no “one size fits all” solution for drain cleaning, what works for one clog might not work for another.
 Retail drain cleaners typically don’t address all clog problems and can even end up damaging the pipes if they’re corrosive.
 A professional plumber will have the necessary equipment to diagnose and treat different types of drain clogs.